BMC C-Series engine

 The BMC C-Series is a straight-6 automobile engine produced from 1954 to 1971.
-This engine wat produced in two generations.
+This engine was produced in two generations.
 The first generation had a five main bearing crank.
 The second generation was actually a completely different engines for which only the pistons were interchangible and then only between the latest version of the first generation.
 Unlike the Austin-designed A-Series and B-Series engines, it came from the Morris Engines drawing office in Coventry and therefore differed significantly in its layout and design from the two other designs which were closely related to each other.
 This was due to the C-Series being in essence an enlarged overhead valve development of the earlier 2.2 L Straight-6 overhead camshaft engine used in the post-war Morris Six MS and Wolseley 6/80 from 1948 until 1954, which itself also formed the basis of a related 1.5 L 4-cylinder engine for the Morris Oxford MO in side-valve form and the Wolseley 4/50 in overhead camshaft form.
 Displacement was 2.6 to 2.9 L with an undersquare stroke of 88.9 mm, bored out to increase capacity.